 In 1907-08 Leifield also had a knack for keeping the ball in the park; he allowed only two home runs in 504.2 innings, a remarkable ratio even for the Deadball Era.
 Unfortunately, he must have lost the knack by 1910-11, when he gave up 13.
 "One game the first two batters, Josh Devore and Larry Doyle of the Giants, each hit the first pitch for home runs," he recalled. "[Fred] Clarke charged in from left field and said, 'I don't care if they kill you today, but you're going all the way.'"
 Even though the legendary player-manager could be tough on his pitchers, Lefty remembered him as open to new ideas.
 One year Clarke scoffed when Leifield showed up at spring training with a soccer ball.
 "A couple of years later, though, Clarke was convinced that kicking a soccer ball helped condition our legs and he had me and Bobby Byrne bring along some extra balls," Lefty recalled.

 As the Pirates plunged towards .500 over the next two seasons, so too did Leifield.
 He was a combined 31-29, even though his ERAs of 2.64 and 2.63 were still about a half-run better than the NL average, and he remained a workhorse, leading the Pirates in appearances both seasons and ranking third in the league in innings pitched (318) in 1911.
-But a sore arm caused Lefty to pitch poorly in the first months of 1912, and on June 22 the Pirates traded him and Tommy Leach to the Chicago Cubs for pitcher King Cole and outfielder Solly Hofman.
+But a sore arm caused Lefty to pitch poorly and infrequently in the first weeks of 1912, and on May 30 the Pirates traded him and Tommy Leach to the Chicago Cubs for pitcher King Cole and outfielder Solly Hofman.
 The trade was big news--Leifield and Cole were former 20-game winners and Leach and Hofman were highly respected veterans--even though all four players were over the hill.
-Lefty pitched considerably better with the Cubs, winning seven out of nine decisions and posting a 2.41 ERA, but before the end of the 1913 season he was out of baseball.
+Lefty pitched considerably better with the Cubs, winning seven out of nine decisions and posting a 2.42 ERA, but before the end of the 1913 season he was out of baseball.

 Arm troubles again were the culprit.
-After posting an ERA of 5.47 over six games, Leifield was sold to Atlanta of the Southern Association.
+After posting an ERA of 5.48 over six games early in the 1913 season for the Cubs, Leifield was sold to Atlanta of the Southern Association.
 He refused to report, instead returning to St. Louis where he worked in a saloon and a grocery store.
 Before long, however, his arm began to regain its strength and he returned to baseball with San Francisco of the Pacific Coast League that very same season.
 He pitched the next four years in the minors with San Francisco and St. Paul, finally working his way back to the majors with his hometown St. Louis Browns during the war-torn season of 1918.
 Now in his mid-30s, Leifield pitched mostly in relief and went 2-6 with a respectable 2.55 ERA.

 The following year he improved his record to 6-4, and one of his victories was a one-hitter against the Boston Red Sox (Ossie Vitt ruined the no-hit bid with a slow roller in the seventh inning).
 Leifield appeared to be on his way back, but in 1920 he pitched only nine innings (and was blasted for 17 hits) before the Browns released him.

-Following the end of his playing career, Leifield coached for the Browns, Tigers, and Red Sox, and managed in the minors for seven years, winning an American Association pennant with St. Paul in 1931.
+Following the end of his playing career, Leifield coached for the Browns, Red Sox, and Tigers, and managed in the minors for seven years, winning an American Association pennant with St. Paul in 1931.
 He was highly regarded as a fungo hitter.
 "I'd run the boys ragged with my fungo bat in spring training and when they came north, they were in good condition," he recalled.
 Leifield worked in the St. Louis water department for 26 years until failing eyesight forced him to retire in 1962.
 Married with two daughters, Lefty spent his last years fishing, betting on horses, and taking in an occasional game at Busch Stadium.
-He died in Alexandria, Virginia, on October 10, 1970.
+He died in Alexandria, Virginia, on October 10, 1970 at age 87.

 Note: A slightly different version of this biography appeared in Tom Simon, ed., Deadball Stars of the National League (Washington, D.C.: Brassey's, Inc., 2004).